Xiangyi1996/double-batched-fft-library/README.md

 where <options> can be dg2 or pvc depending on the hardware you want to build for.

-Note : To make the use of the network, you have to disable the implicit scaling on PVC which can be done by uncommenting the portion of the code indicated in the sample when creating the queue.
+Note: To make the use of the network, you have to disable the implicit scaling on PVC which can be done by uncommenting the portion of the code indicated in the sample when creating the queue.

 ## Required Hardware and Framework
 Preferred DG2 or PVC with last version of oneAPI.